 6. Communication Gaps Regarding Employee Deductions

-• Challenge: Employees may not fully understand the various deductions from their salary, leading to dissatisfaction.
+Challenge: Employees often do not fully understand the various deductions from their salary, which means dissatisfaction.

 Types of payroll deductions in CTC Breakup